mbloch/mapshaper/docs/development/label-tool-design.md

   the shape and not its size or colour**: each item says what it compares.
 - **Each item carries the number it would select**, so that what the click is about to do is visible before it happens.
+- **"All labels" and "same text style" are always there.** The first asks nothing of the layer; the second is what the section is mostly for — styling the type of a map as a group — and an item that came and went between one right-click and the next would be worse than one whose count sometimes reads the same as the layer's.
+That count is itself worth reading: "same text style 40" over a layer of 40 says the labels are uniform, and "same text style 1" says the one under the pointer is unlike every other.
 - **An item that has nothing to offer is left out rather than shown disabled.**
   One that would select only the label already pointed at is a way of narrowing the selection to one label, which a plain click on it already is.
-One that matches every label is what "all labels" says more plainly — on a layer styled all at once, which is most layers, that would otherwise be four items doing the same thing.
+One that matches every label is what "all labels" says more plainly.
 "Same icon" is not offered for a label with no symbol: it would select every label that has none, a question nobody asked.
+A layer with a single label on it gets no section at all, since every item there would select that label.
 - **A group selection ends a text editing session**, since a label being typed into is not a label being styled.
 It closes first and selects second, because closing puts the label it was editing back into an empty selection.